Advice for non-health residential facilities

 As a non-health facility, most of the waste generated by your facility is non-clinical.
 The risk of spreading COVID-19 when handling waste is low.

-The following guidelines should always be followed when handling waste from a person with confirmed, probable or suspected COVID-19 infection:
+The following guidelines should always be followed when handling waste from a person with confirmed or suspected COVID-19 infection:

 - Place waste inside a sealed disposable bag, followed by a second disposable bag before throwing it in the general refuse bin.